AkhilRangpariya/Spotify-Clone-App/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 #    Introduce Git & GitHub
-How to Contibute in this project ?
+How to Contribute this project?

-1.Firstly, fork the Repository.
-This will make an exact copy of the original repository into your Github Account.
+1. Firstly, fork the Repository.
+This will make an exact copy of the original repository into your GitHub Account.

-2.Copy the URL of the Repository by clickling on a Code button.
+2. Copy the URL of the Repository by clicking on a Code button.

-3.Create a new folder in your PC and then open the folder in VS code.
+3. Create a new folder on your PC and then open the folder in VS code.

-4.Now, Open VS code Terminal and execute the git clone [URL] command.
+4. Now, Open VS code Terminal and execute the git clone [URL] command.

-5.You can now make changes in the project.
+5. You can now make changes to the project.

-6.After making changes, execute the git add . command.
+6. After making changes, execute the git add. command.

-7.Then execute git commnit -m "message".
+7. Then execute git commit -m "message".

-8.Execute git push command and this will push the code to your repository.
+8. Execute the git push command and this will push the code to your repository.

-9.Now you can create a new pull/merge request from your Github login.
+9. Now you can create a new pull/merge request from your GitHub login.

-10.Wait for the Owner to accept your pull/merge request
+10. Wait for the Owner to accept your pull/merge request